 Table of Contents

 Because of the severe afflictions it endured (Acts 11:27–30; Romans 15:26; 1 Corinthians 16:1–3), the church at Jerusalem became repeatedly dependent upon the generosity of the Gentile churches (Acts 11:29).
 The new converts sold their possessions not as a duty but as special occasions of distress called for expenses to help those in need.
 Help was provided based upon the degree of need.
-The early believers were prepared for organized aid (Acts 6:1–6).
+The early church was prepared for organized aid (Acts 6:1–6).

-Discretion in giving
+Discretion in Giving

 But the early church used thoughtful discrimination in giving.
 The leaders distinguished between those who were really needy and those who were not.
 Paul taught, “If anyone will not work, neither shall he eat” (2 Thessalonians 3:10).
 And he also instructed that families should care for their own and not place a burden on the church: “But if anyone does not provide for his own, and especially for those of his household, he has denied the faith and is worse than an unbeliever” (1 Timothy 5:8, 16).